bahmutov/cypress-if/README.md

   .should('be.checked')
 ```

+## More examples

+Check out the spec files in [cypress/e2e](./cypress/e2e/) folder.
+If you still have a question, [open a GitHub issue](https://github.com/bahmutov/cypress-if/issues).

 ## Debugging

 This module uses [debug](https://github.com/debug-js/debug#readme) module to output verbose browser console messages when needed.
 To turn the logging on, open the browser's DevTools console and set the local storage entry: